leonardolouie/learn-web3-nft-project/README.md

 # Learn Web3 NFT Project

-This project demonstrates how to build and deploy a basic NFT project using Solidity, Truffle, and Ganache.
+This project demonstrates how to build and deploy a basic NFT(ERC721) project using Solidity, Truffle, and Ganache.

 ## Prerequisites